20kdc/funcWebWiki/wiki/start.md

 * <system/index/frame> is responsible for the 'outer shell'.
 It displays neatly enough inside the wiki itself.
 * <system/templates/logo> is the logo.
   Theoretically, it could be anything renderable, but it's been setup to try and match the page top bar.
-* <system/lib/kernel> doesn't contain a copy of the kernel, but does describe what role it has, versus the much more tightly-coupled rest of the system.
+* <system/request> is the entrypoint for requests; it describes what role the kernel has, versus the much more tightly-coupled rest of the system.
 * <system/extensions/render/md> contains the somewhat cobbled-together semi-Markdown parser.
 * <system/extensions/render/lua> contains the code which displays Lua, including mixed Lua/Markdown content.